 These zones will usually have partial glazing for the habitable areas and the entrance lobbies and the rest of the area are designed as naturally ventilated in conformity with planning requirements for parking areas.
 The correct selection of glass, façade materials and system is primary to a good façade which must strike the right balance between aesthetics and cost.

 What leads to such a façade that not only is striking, innovative, long-lasting and cost optimised?
 Today the façade industry is moving so fast in innovation that it is very difficult even for many leading architects to keep track.
 Any designer who designs a building must be armed with the knowledge of the façade, materials, fabrication method and erecting method before integrating it in their project.
 Often it’s easier said than done.

 There is a very high amount of innovation that goes into such façade designs.
 Designers need to explore the length and breadth of the globe to innovate and source materials and fabrication technologies.
-The design needs to be treated like a sculpture and clients must come to terms of understanding that such types of works are dependent on a huge amount of experimentation and innovation as these are not standardised systems.
+The design needs to be treated like a sculpture and clients must come to terms with the understanding that such types of works are dependent on a huge amount of experimentation and innovation as these are not standardised systems.

-Often the budgeting team makes the mistake in the allocation of funds for these areas and compromises are not always in the best interest of the project.
+Often the budgeting team makes mistakes in the allocation of funds for these areas and compromises are not always in the best interest of the project.
 One needs to keep an open mind for innovation to happen and allow the designers some free hand to create a landmark that will be cherished for a long time.